Corruption of the basic sign list of Egyptian hieroglyphs in Unicode 16

 https://thotsignlist.org/mysign?id=5320

 shows us that the objects are not generally circular.
-I would even omit the exact number "three", because you will no doubt find tokens with say four items.
+I would even omit the exact number "three", because one will no doubt find tokens with say four items.

 U+132BC kEH_Desc A cloth wound on a pole, an emblem of divinity (R8), written over a butchers block, with the pole at the bottom of the block.